About the Toy Fox Terrier Dog Breed

 The breed tends to bark and dig when it does not get sufficient training, attention and exercise.

-The Toy Fox Terrier, which has a lifespan of 13 to 14 years, is prone to minor health concerns such as patellar luxation, congenital hypothyroidism with goiter, Legg-Calve-Perthes, and demodicosis.
 In addition, von Willebrand’s Disease (vWD) is occasionally seen in the breed.
-To identify some of these issues, a veterinarian may run knee, thyroid, and DNA tests on the dog.
+To identify some of these issues, a veterinarian may run knee, thyroid and DNA tests on the dog.

 Pet owners and farmers have been fond of Smooth Fox Terriers for many years.
 The American farmer, for instance, was in search of a “runt” or smaller animal to exterminate rodents, and crossed the smaller fox terriers with toy dog breeds such as the Toy Machester Terrier, Italian Greyhound, and Chihuahua in the early 20th century.
 This resulted in a smaller variety of the Smooth Fox Terrier with some notable differences – its fiery nature was slightly mellowed, for example.
 Pet owners, meanwhile, saw the Toy Fox Terrier as an enjoyable little companion and an excellent entertainer.